cjairm/Pokedex-ReactNative/README.md

 -   Download this repo
 -   Run `npm i`
--   Now you can see the instruction in the Browse
+-   Now you can see the instruction in the Browser

 ## Author